When it comes to making an application and our recruitment process, we have provided the below information so that you know what to expect.

 Reference checking is an essential step in our recruitment process and at minimum we will request contact details for two work related referees from you.
 We will always ask your permission before making contact with your referees.

 Some of our positions will require that you undertake a Working With Children and/or Police Check.
-We will notify you of such a requirement during the recruitment process.
+Additionally you may be required to provide certified evidence of your educational qualifications.
+We will notify you of such requirements during the recruitment process.

 Your personal information and privacy